AakashChahal/PythonProjects/README.md

 # PythonScripts

-These are some of my python scripts that i worked on while learning.
+These are some of my python scripts that i worked on while learning and practicing.